aKaReZa75/AVR_Timer0/README.md

 # 🔗 Resources
   Here you'll find a collection of useful links and videos related to the topic of AVR microcontrollers.

-> [!TIP]
-> The resources are detailed in the sections below.
-> To access any of them, simply click on the corresponding blue link.

 ```
 TIMER0 Overview
 ├── Documentation